DS-STAR: Data Science Agent for Solving Diverse Tasks across Heterogeneous Formats and Open-Ended Queries: Experiments on well-defined queries

+We further provide in-depth analysis on the analyzer and verifier agent in Appendix~\ref{app:summarizer} and Appendix~\ref{app:verifier}, respectively.

-In this section, we analyze the impact of the number of refinement rounds.
+\textbf{Effectiveness of refinement for well-defined queries.} Here, we analyze the impact of the number of refinement rounds.
 Specifically, we measure the number of iterations required to generate a sufficient plan and conduct a sensitivity analysis on the maximum number of iterations.
-All experiments were done on the DABStep using Gemini-2.5-Pro.
-In addition, we provide cost analysis of \sname~in the Appendix~\ref{app:cost}.

-\textbf{Required number of refinement steps.} As shown in Figure~\ref{fig:sensitivity}(a), generating a successful plan for hard tasks requires a greater number of refinement rounds.
-Specifically, on the DABStep, hard tasks required an average of 5.6 rounds, in contrast to the 3.0 rounds needed for easy tasks.
-This disparity is further underscored by the fact that while over 50\% of easy-level tasks were solved by the initial plan $p_0$ alone, nearly all, \ie, 98\% of the hard tasks necessitated at least one refinement iteration.
+As shown in Figure~\ref{fig:sensitivity}(a), generating a successful plan for hard tasks requires a greater number of refinement rounds.
+Specifically, on the DABStep, hard tasks required an average 5.6 rounds, in contrast to the 3.0 rounds needed for every tasks.
+This disparity is further underscored by the fact the while over 50\% of easy-level tasks were solved by the initial plan $p_0$ alone, nearly all, \ie, 98\% of the hard tasks necessitated at least one refinement iteration.

-\textbf{Sensitivity analysis on the maximum number of refinement steps.} In our experiments, \sname~uses a default maximum of 20 refinement iterations.
+\textbf{Sensitivity analysis on number of refinements.} In our experiments \sname~uses a default maximum of 20 refinement iterations.
 To analyze the sensitivity of this hyper-parameter, we conduct an experiment by lowering the limits to 5, 10, and 15.
 If the process reaches this maximum without finding a sufficient plan, \sname~generates a final solution using the intermediate plan it has developed.
-Figure~\ref{fig:sensitivity}(b) shows a positive correlation between the maximum number of refinements and task accuracy for both easy and hard-level tasks.
-A higher iteration limit increases the probability that \sname~will generate a sufficient plan.
+Figure~\ref{fig:sensitivity}(b) shows a positive correlation between the maximum number of refinements and task accuracy.
+A higher iteration limit increases the probability that \sname~will generate sufficient plan.
 This seems to be more critical for hard-level tasks, where accuracy consistently improves as the maximum number of rounds increases, verifying the importance of sufficient number of refinement steps for complex problems.

+\textbf{Compatibility with other LLMs.} To evaluate the generalizability of \sname~across LLM types, we conduct additional experiments using GPT-5 and DeepSeek-V3.
+As shown in Table~\ref{tab:llm_compatibility}, \sname~with GPT-5 also achieves promising results on the DABStep benchmark.
+Notably, \sname~with GPT-5 demonstrates stronger performance on easy-level tasks, whereas the Gemini-2.5-Pro excels on hard-level tasks.
+Moreover, our framework is also effective with open-source LLMs, \ie, DeepSeek-V3, demonstrating a significant outperformance on hard-level tasks over DeepSeek-based frameworks on the validated leaderboard of the DABStep.
+This result indicates that our framework is generalizable with respect to the choice of LLM.